 DEB book, with many references to the formulae in the book, and explaining remarks.

 Add_my_pet (AmP) is an example of application of DEBtool.

 Although DEBtool continues to expand, many implications of DEB theory will remain beyond the capacities of this package.

-DEBtool is used in the DEB tele-courses and is freely available via GitHub, see DEB laboratory (Octave and Matlab versions)
+DEBtool is freely available via GitHub, see DEB laboratory (Octave and Matlab versions).

 This release focuses on

 New versions of any function are only indicated by the creation date and/or modification dates in the file headers.

 The changes are visible in GitHub.